baizman-design/baizman-design-mu/README.md

 The plugin can forcibly disable other plugins.
 This is useful for plugins that should only be run in a production environment, such as backup, firewall, and caching plugins.

-To disable a plugin, add a slug, one per line, to a file named `.disabled-plugins` in the root directory of your WordPress instance.
+To disable a plugin, add a slug, one per line, to a file named `.bzmndsgn-mu-disabled-plugins` in the root directory of your WordPress instance.